vilroi/blog/content/posts/kea-raw-sockets-and-icmp.md

 // "dhcp-socket-type": "udp"
 ```

+### \#\# Raw Sockets

-More specifically, kea uses a raw socket with AF_PACKET.
+More specifically, kea uses a raw socket with the address family set to AF_PACKET.

-Packet sockets allow a program to send and receive layer 2 frames without the kernel's intervention.
+Packet sockets allow a process to send and receive layer 2 frames without the kernel's intervention.

 That is, when data is received on the network interface it is handed to the user space process without being processed by the kernel.

 ![](https://www.opensourceforu.com/wp-content/uploads/2015/03/Figure-11-1-350x108.jpg)

-This explains why `kea` had been able to respond to DHCP requests despite it not being allowed in `iptables`; the packets simply by-pass the kernel where the packet headers are inspected.
+This explains why kea had been able to respond to DHCP requests despite it being disabled in iptables; the packets simply by-pass the kernel where the packet headers would be inspected.

 In order to demonstrate this idea, I wrote an ICMP "echo server" which listens for ICMP Echo Requests and replies to them.